aspose-words/Aspose.Words-Documentation/java/getting-started/licensing/_index.md

 Using the [SetLicense](https://apireference.aspose.com/words/java/com.aspose.words/license#setLicense(java.lang.String)) method, you can try to find the license file in the embedded resources or folder that contain the JARs of your application for further use.

-The following code example shows how to initialize a license from a folder:
+The following code example demonstrates how to initialize a license from a folder:

 {{< highlight csharp >}}
 com.aspose.words.License license = new com.aspose.words.License();